-The pump gear shift consists of a sliding clutch gear splined to the transmission shaft which can be moved forward to engage the pump clutch gear or to the rear to engage the rear drive shaft connected to the truck drive axle.
+The pump gearshift consists of a sliding clutch gear splined to the transmission shaft.
+The sliding clutch gear can be moved forward to engage the pump clutch gear (PUMP position) or to the rear engaging the rear drive shaft (ROAD position).
 A neutral position is half way between.

-The sliding clutch gear is moved either by direct mechanical linkage from a shift lever, or air powered cylinder controlled by a selector switch.
+The sliding clutch gear is moved either by direct mechanical linkage from a shift lever, or an air powered cylinder controlled by a selector switch.
 The shift lever must be moved all the way and locked into either ROAD position to drive the truck, or PUMP position to power the pump.